c4arl0s/4BranchesIRysGitTutorial/README.md

 # 	* [Delete the CSS Branch](https://github.com/c4arl0s/4BranchesIRysGitTutorial#4-branches-i-rys-git-tutorial---content)

-We can safely delete a branch by passing the -d flag to git branch.
+**We can safely delete a branch by passing the -d flag to git branch**.

 ```console
 $ git branch -d css